jscheuble/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to provide authentication from the user.
+When the user types the correct credentials, the web server returns a token which we as developers can then store and include it with each request to the server, proving that we are authorized to use it.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Require authentication from the user, and render sensitive information under protected routes so the user needs authentication in order to see it.

 - [ ] Describe how web servers work.

+When we send an http request, the web server is on the other end of the request.
+It is a computer that recieves our request sent by our browser and either accepts the request or returns us an error.
+The browser is what allows our computers to interact with servers.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create: .post() example: creating a new user, or logging in to access user authentication
+Read: .get() example: requesting a list of users and displaying them
+Update: .put() example: editing and updating information in the database
+Delete: .delete() example: removing a user from the database

 ## Project Set Up